codegaze/codegaze.github.io/_posts/2016-04-25-first-steps-with-facebooks-instant-articles.md

 <hr class="post__separator"/>

 Facebook Instant Articles need clean HTML code.
 If your image is wrapped in a paragraph you have a problem.
 If your text isn't inside a paragraph you have a problem and other stuff that I haven't gotten into.

 This means you may have to do some code-post-clean-up work.

+**2016-09-25 Update:**
+Chris Coyer wrote a interesting  [article](http://mediatemple.net/blog/tips/wordpress-apple-news-instant-articles-amp/) about making content available to Instant Articles, Apple News and AMP.
+Not everyone uses Wordpress (only the 25% of the internet websites do :P), but it'a a great case study.

 <hr class="post__separator"/>